seagyn/the-social-links/readme.txt

 = How do I add the bookmarks to my theme manually (also for themes that do not support widgets)? =

-I am working on adding a template tag that will allow you to add it anywhere in your theme.
-Also depending on requests, I might add a shortcode allowing you it anywhere in a page/post.
+We are working on adding a template tag that will allow you to add it anywhere in your theme.
+Also depending on requests, we might add a shortcode allowing you to add it anywhere in a page/post.

 = Are you going to add other social networks =

-Yes I am.
-You can request a social network at the plugin page of my website.
+Yes we are.
+Depending on the popularity of that social network.
+We are trying to keep the plugin as small as possible.

 = Can I use other icons? =

 You can by updating the relative icons in the 'the-social-network/icons' folder.
-I am implementing a way for you to upload custom icons from the backend.
+We are implementing a way for you to upload custom icons from the backend.

+= Can I change the order of the icons? =

+There is no way to change the order at of the icons.
+It is schedules for version 1.0.

+= My icons are not aligning properly, what is wrong? =

+The style of your website depends on your theme.
+If there is an issue with the alignment it must be modified by CSS in your theme.

 == Changelog ==